radude/rentry/README.md

 ##### Url

-Optional Url can be set (`-u, --url URL`).
+Optional Url can be set (`-u, --url URL`)
 It goes rentry.co/HERE.
 If no Url was set then random Url will be generated automatically.

 ##### Edit code

-Optional edit code can be set (`-p, --edit-code EDIT-CODE`).
+Optional edit code can be set (`-p, --edit-code EDIT-CODE`)
 It can be used to edit the entry later.
 If no edit code was set then random edit code will be generated automatically.
 Generated edit code will be shown to you only once, so remember it or save it.